Rohith-94714/hangman_game.py/README.md

 Rules:

-> You have a limited number of attempts (e.g., 7) to guess the word correctly.
+> You have a limited number of attempts (7) to guess the word correctly.

 > Each incorrect guess will count against your total attempts.